MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 #Category bit mask

 This value identifies which category a physics object belongs to.
-You use this to declare how objects interact.
-You can say objects of category 1 will collide with objects of category 2 for example.
+You will assign each object a category so the physics engine can assign the appropriate interactions.

 #Contact Bit Mask

-The contact bit mask determines which category of objects an object produces contact events for.
-It's important to understand that contact events do not produce a physical collision!
-In other words, an object my produce a contact event while passign through another physics object.
+The contact bit mask determines which category an object produces contact events for.
+It's important to understand that contact events *do not produce a physical collision!*.
+In other words a contact only tells you that two objects made contact.
+Objects that make contact might bounce or might pass through one another.
+How they interact is determined by the *Collision Bit Mask*.

-In your game you want the bunny to pass the "goal" object that sits between the two carrots.
-You also want to know when the bunny makes contact with the "goal" to score a point for the player.

 #Collision Bit Mask

 The collission bit mask determines which category of objects a physics object collides with.
 A collision is a physical interaction.
 When an object collides with another object it there is a physical effect!
-For example one object may bounce off the other or knock the other object over.
+For example one object may bounce off the other or knock the other object over (Think about Angry Birds).

 #Physics Categories values

-Physics category are read as binary values with a value of 2 to the power of 32.
+Physics categories are read as binary values with a value of 2 to the power of 32.
 So 0 would look like:

 `00000000000000000000000000000000`